Summary of Richard Hamilton

 Though Hamilton was a multi-media artist, the elegant lines of this composition remind us that his way into art was through drawing.
 His command as a draughtsman underlies the complexity of much of his work, including this one, which at first glance appears to be totally abstract.
 On closer inspection (yet very hard to see), one can make out the form of a woman with large breasts wearing red lipstick and a fashionable bra leaning over the bonnet of a car.
 The woman and the car are inseparable, woven together in a single form.
 This is one of a series of works that examine the visual language of the auto industry, in which the bodies of women and cars are frequently compared.
 Hamilton highlights the fetishization and conflation of these "objects" in the post-War economy.
 In its abstraction and in the subject itself, it recalls de Kooning's series of women inspired by cigarette advertisements, which shocked audiences of the early 1950s.
 The ghost-like lines of the female body in contrast with the definitive graphic presence of the mouth anticipates the work of Tom Wesselman.
 Whether or not such works condemn or celebrate fetishization is beside the point.
 Hamilton was picking up on a theme that persists today in auto shows and car advertisements, where scantily-dressed temptresses invite us to try the latest sports car.

-Oil paint, metal foil and digital print on wood - Tate Modern, London
+Oil paint, metal foil and digital print on wood - Collection of the Tate, United Kingdom

 Towards a definitive statement on the coming trends in menswear and accessories